matthieu-bt/business-guide/source/account/branding.rst

 - **Account header**

-Your company's logo will be displayed to the members of your account at the top left in the header of the account.
+Your company logo will be displayed to the members of your account at the top left in the header of the account.

 .. image:: brand_account_preview.png